97arushisharma/Random-Code/iptable_rules/README.md

 * -A : It append the chain rule to the chain mention after it. use `man iptables` command to read more about it.
 * -p : It is for the protocol which needs to be affected.
 Again read the man page.
 * --match : It defines that there will be a match ahead.
 For our case it declares that there will be multiple ports.
 Read `man iptables-extensions`.
 * ! : It is an important flag.
 It negates the meaning of the option that follows it.
 In our case it means 'for all source ip-addresses except host_ip REJECT'.
+However, it cannot be used for multiple source ip-addresses.
 * -j : It stands for jumping to the chain mentioned after it.

 Some default actions are ACCEPT, DROP and REJECT.

+**Note** - The maximum number of ports that can be declared in the --dports option is **15**.

 To verify that the rules have been created run the following command and search for the chain: